JayChao0331/EEC-289A---Final-Project/read_data/README.md

 # Read data

-### We need to use the same data split for training & testing to run our experiments
+### We need to use the same data split for training & testing to run our experiments.

 ### Brown dataset
 - from read_brown.py import all the functions